UniExeterRSE/intro-version-control/_episodes/05_making_repos.md

 that is linked to a remote repository.
 A typical example is where there is a remote repository on GitHub and you have a local version of the repository on your own computer.
-You keep the remote repository up-to-date by 'pushing' updates made on your local repository (we will look more at this later in the course).
+You keep the remote repository up-to-date by 'pushing' updates made on your local repository to the remote repository (we will look more at this later in the course).
 Someone else can then obtain a copy of your work by getting it from the remote repository.

 We'll see later in this course that a whole team of developers can contribute to a shared codebase by working with a common remote repository.
 In this set up,